Below are some helpful tips and reminders for navigating the new CLP Community Engagement Network Team in the BTAA Teams environment.

 Peer groups: contact your group liaison

-Communities of practice: email the Library Helpdesk to get started
+Communities of practice: email the Center for Library Helpdesk to get started

 Weâve created a few resources in the General channel to help everyone get comfortable in this shared Teams space: